mchin10/APIs/README.md

   Connect to a **Weather API** to retrieve real-time and historical weather data, then analyze it to uncover trends and insights such as temperature patterns, humidity levels, and weather conditions over time.

 - **Key Activities:**
-  - Connect to a public weather data API (e.g., OpenWeatherMap)
+  - Connect to a public weather data API (WeatherAPI.com)
   - Retrieve data for selected cities and time periods
   - Process and clean API responses
   - Visualize weather trends and create summary statistics